Description of the structure of DG--algebras via characters on a groupoid: The groupoid, its characters, and graded derivations

-\subsection{Characters.}
+\begin{proof} To prove this, we need to apply formula (1) to $a \in \pm G$, write an arbitrary element $g\in G$ as $g = at$, and then drop the terms with a zero coefficient from the sum.
+See the proof of Theorem 1 in \cite{Arutyunov_2020} for more details. \end{proof}

+\subsection{Characters}

-Formula (1) allows us to define a composition in character space.
-Let $d_{1}, d_{2}$ be the derivations, defined by the characters $\chi_{d_{1}}, \chi_{d_{2}}$.
-The character that corresponds to the commutator of derivations $[d_{1}, d_{2}]$ denote $\chi_{[d_{1}, d_{2}]}$.
-Let's define an operation on the character space as follows
+Locally finite characters are isomorphic to derivations, which means that the commutator of derivations yields a binary operation on characters.
+Formula (\ref{1}) allows us to define a commutator in character space.
+Let $d_{1}, d_{2}$ be the derivations defined by the characters $\chi_{d_{1}}, \chi_{d_{2}}$.
+Denote the character that corresponding to the commutator $[d_{1}, d_{2}]$ by $\chi_{[d_{1}, d_{2}]}$.
+This defines an operation on the space of characters.